yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 Finally, please note that although XTCE defines a number of bits for the buffer size or for the size tag, Yamcs only supports encoding these on an integer number of bytes (e.g. encoding strings on partial bytes is not supported) so the number of bits has to be divisible by 8.

-**Example 1: string encoded in a fixed size buffer with a null terminator**
+.. rubric:: Example 1: string encoded in a fixed size buffer with a null terminator

 The buffer is 6 bytes long (meaning that the next parameter will come after the 6 bytes even if the string is shorter).
 If the terminator is not found, it is not considered an error and the string will be 6 bytes long.